nextbreakpoint/flink-k8s-toolbox/README.md

     docker push some-registry/flink-k8-ops:1.0.1-alpha

-## How to use the CLI
+## How to use the CLI tool

-Execute the CLI using the Docker image or download the jar file and run the CLI with Java command.
+CLI tool can be executed as Docker image or as JAR file.

-Show all commands using the jar file:
+Show all available commands using the JAR file:

     java -jar com.nextbreakpoint.flink-k8-ops-1.0.1-alpha.jar --help

-Or show all commands using the Docker image:
+Or show all available commands using the Docker image:

     docker run --rm -it nextbreakpoint/flink-k8-ops:1.0.1-alpha --help

 The output should look like:

-    Usage: Flink K8 Ops [OPTIONS] COMMAND [ARGS]...
+    Usage: Flink k8-ops [OPTIONS] COMMAND [ARGS]...

     Options:
       -h, --help  Show this message and exit

     Commands:
       controller    Access controller subcommands
       operator      Access operator subcommands